Famous quotes

 Saradha chit fund has been in the news lately for all the wrong reasons.
 But the question that no one seems to be answering is whether Saradha chit fund was really a chit fund?
 A little bit of digging tells us that Saradha was nowhere near a chit fund.
 It was nothing but a Ponzi scheme, where money brought in by new investors was used to pay off the old investors.
 Before we get into the details, lets first try and understand what exactly is a chit fund.

-A chit fund is basically a kitty party with a twist.
-Yes, you read it right.
 The essential part of any kitty party organised by ‘bored’ housewives across India, other than the eating, drinking and gossiping, is the money that is pooled together.
 So lets say a kitty has twelve women participating in it, with each one of them putting Rs 5,000 per month.
 The women meet once a month.

 When they pool their money together it works out to a total of Rs 60,000 every month.
 Twelve names are written on chits of paper.
 From these twelve chits, one chit is drawn.
 And the woman whose name is on the chit gets the Rs 60,000 that has been pooled together.